yieldprotocol/docs/docs/README.md

 ## Security

-Yield Protocol is built on MakerDAO, DeFi's biggest credit institution.
+Yield Protocol is built on MakerDAO, DeFi's biggest lending platform.
 Yield does not require any additional trusted intermediaries or governance processes and **was built to maximize decentralization, censorship resistance, and security**.

 ### MakerDAO Integration